MicrosoftEdge/MSEdgeExplainers/HTMLModules/designDoc.md

 * When an inline module `<script>` element is encountered, instead of creating a PendingScript for it and calling FetchDescendants, we will log it as an entry in the HTMLModuleScriptEntry list noted above.
 * When an external module `<script>` element is encountered, instead of calling FetchModuleScriptTree, we will log its URL in an entry in the HTMLModuleScriptEntry list noted above.
 * When a non-module `<script>` element is encountered, an error will be logged.
-ModuleLoader will check for this error and skip creation of the module record if it is encountered (this result is analogous to a script module that has a parse error).
+ModuleLoader will check for this error and skip creation of the module record if it is encountered (this result is analogous to a Script Module that has a parse error).

 Once parsing completes, the resulting HTMLDocument and the HTMLModuleScriptEntry list will be used to instantiate a new HTMLModule.

 ### ModuleTreeLinker

 Changes to [ModuleTreeLinker](https://cs.chromium.org/chromium/src/third_party/blink/renderer/core/loader/modulescript/module_tree_linker.h?q=ModuleTreeLinker&dr=CSs&l=21) will be minor and will mostly involve generalizing the algorithms from ScriptModule to Module.
-FetchDescendants will require an adjustment such that it handles inline script modules descendants of an HTMLModule correctly.
+FetchDescendants will require an adjustment such that it handles inline Script Modules descendants of an HTMLModule correctly.
 For these there is nothing to fetch (since they have no URL and already have a Module Record created for them), but we still must recurse into them such that their descendants are fetched.

 ### import.meta.document support